menyf/100-hours-projects/002_skateboarding.md

 Play alone in the parking lot of apartment for 1h.
 Goofy is easy for me but regular is so hard to stay on the skateboard.

 Total time = 6h30min + 1h = 7h30min.

+## Day 8 - 04/23/2020

+Play alone in the parking lot of apartment for 1h.
+I can do a little of regular.

+Total time = 7h30min + 1h = 8h30min.